Former Trump housing official sanctioned over campaign video

 “It is gratifying to see real consequences for outrageous misconduct,” the group’s president, Noah Bookbinder, said Tuesday.

-In a statement to The Washington Post on Tuesday, Patten continued to praise the Trump administration and her “amazing HUD team” for their work on public housing.
+In a statement to The Washington Post on Tuesday, Patton continued to praise the Trump administration and her “amazing HUD team” for their work on public housing.
 She claimed she had permission from the HUD general counsel for her actions and “followed their directives to a T.”

-Note: This story has been updated to correct one instance of the federal official’s last name to Patton, instead of Patten.